AI Use Cases/Healthcare

 3

-Step 3: The system automatically adjusts bids across programmatic channels - display networks, search, social - in real time, shifting spend away from low-intent segments and toward high-conversion cohorts aligned with your revenue cycle performance.
+Step 3: The system generates ranked bid recommendations across programmatic channels - display networks, search, social - flagging where to shift spend away from low-intent segments and toward high-conversion cohorts aligned with your revenue cycle performance.

 4

-Step 4: Your Marketing team reviews AI-recommended bid changes weekly in a compliance-audited dashboard, approving or rejecting adjustments with full visibility into the reasoning; every action is logged for Joint Commission and OIG audit trails.
+Step 4: Your Marketing team reviews the recommendations weekly in a compliance-audited dashboard, approving or rejecting each one with full visibility into the reasoning, then applies the approved changes directly in the ad platform; every action is logged for Joint Commission and OIG audit trails.

 5